LassiKuisma/Geo-Quiz/backend/README.md

 1. Set up a PostgreSQL database. **Note:** only Postgres is supported, other dialects do not work
 2. Copy `.env.template` into `.env` and fill in all the values
 3. Run `npm install`
-4. You can now populate the db with country data with [npm setup](#npm-run-setup).
+4. You can now populate the db with country data with [npm setup:prod](#npm-run-setupprod).
 You can also create your own script to populate it if you want to use different data set
 5. Setup is done

 ## Running the project